ccilab-doshisha/SDJC/README.md

     --model_name_or_path <your_model_dir>
 ```

 Warning: Due to ethical issues, the QAbot data is not public now, but you can check the examples in our paper.
-If you want to test your model on the QAbot data, feel free to contact me, and we can test your model on our server.
+If you want to test your model on the QAbot data, feel free to contact me, and we can test it on our server.

 ## Relevant Content Words
 For the relevant content words experiments in our paper, you can check and refer the codes and examples from [here](/relevant_content_words).